kugogt/Housing-Price-Prediction/README.md

 I decided to **rebuild the entire pipeline in Python** to deepen my understanding of the process.

 Compared to the original KNIME version, this Python implementation adds several new components and improvements.
-The aim here is not to achieve *state-of-the-art* performance, but to build a **clear, robust, and reusable pipeline** — something that can serve as a solid base for future projects.
+The aim here is not to achieve *state-of-the-art* performance, but to build a **clear, robust and reusable pipeline**: something that can serve as a solid base for future projects.

 ---